Interplay between time and energy in bosonic noisy quantum metrology

 Note that the bound goes to infinity as $n_E\to 0$.
-Indeed, if the bath is at zero temperature $n_E=0$, we have only a single Lindblad operator $L=\sqrt{\Gamma}a$ and the condition $\mathfrak b(h)=0$ cannot be satisfied for any choice of $h$, so in principle, the quadratic scaling with both number of photons and total time $\F_\epsilon\sim N^2t^2$ should be possible, even for arbitrarily long times.
+Indeed, if the bath is at zero temperature $n_E=0$, we have only a single Lindblad operator $L=\sqrt{\Gamma}a$ and the condition $\mathfrak b(h)=0$ cannot be satisfied for any choice of $h$, so in principle, a quadratic scaling with both number of photons and total time $\F_\epsilon\sim N^2t^2$ should be possible, even for arbitrarily long times.

 From the theoretical point of view such scaling indeed may be obtained by applying a proper quantum error correction protocol \cite{zhou2018achieving}, see App. \ref{app:squeezing} for details.
 In practice, its implementation for this model would pose many difficulties, mainly due to the need for frequent projections onto non-trivial subspaces of Hilbert space.
-Moreover, for Heisenberg scaling with all resources, another issue arises, related to the fact that saturating the Cramér-Rao bound demands arbitrarily large prior \cite{Giovannetti2012beyond,hall2012universality,Gorecki2020pi}.
+Moreover, when dealing with Heisenberg scaling in both time and energy, another issue arises, related to the fact that saturating the Cramér-Rao bound demands arbitrarily large prior information~\cite{Giovannetti2012beyond,hall2012universality,Gorecki2020pi}.

-Instead, we discuss here in detail a simpler protocol, leading to linear scaling with time, but providing quadratic scaling with the average number of photons in the system $\F_\epsilon\sim N^2t$ (in contrast to the examples discussed earlier, where such scaling was fundamentally forbidden).
+Instead, we discuss here in detail a simpler protocol, leading to linear scaling with time, but providing quadratic scaling with the average number of photons in the system $\F_\epsilon\sim N^2t/\Gamma$ (in contrast to the examples discussed earlier, where such scaling was fundamentally forbidden).

 The idea of this protocol is based on the observation that the evolution of the state coupled to a thermal bath may be seen as the deterministic decay followed by random quantum jump ~\cite{dalibard1992wave}.
-It allows for using code space based on cat states ~\cite{cochrane1999macroscopically,leghtas2013hardware}.
+This allows us to use a bosonic error correction code based on cat states ~\cite{cochrane1999macroscopically,leghtas2013hardware}.
 Below we follow the notation from~\cite{leghtas2013hardware}.
 Consider cat states of the form: